-Used Car Lemon Law Passed in Philly
+Used Car Lemon Law Passed In Philly

-While Pennsylvania has always had a lemon law for new cars, Philadelphia has now instituted a lemon law for used cars sold in the city.
+While Pennsylvania has always had a Lemon Law for new cars, Philadelphia has now instituted a Lemon Law for used cars sold in the city.
 Mayor Nutter has signed Philadelphia’s first Used Car Lemon Law Bill, sponsored by Councilman Darrell L. Clarke.
 The Used Car Lemon Law ensures that purchasers of used cars in Philadelphia have the opportunity to have the car inspected by a licensed mechanic with 72 hours of purchase.
 If a major structural defect is found, the consumer has the right to have to return the car for repair or a full refund.

 Here are the details: